 Empowering the next generation of ocean conservationists!

-Become part of the movement and register to participate in the Youth Ocean Conservation Summit NYC.
+Become part of the movement and register to participate in the Youth Ocean Conservation Summit (YOCS) NYC.

 YOCS NYC is an opportunity for local high school students to develop and implement their own conservation projects.
-At the Summit, students will learn from local experts about the current threats facing marine ecosystems.
+At the Summit, students will learn from local experts and there will be speakers to talk about the current threats marine ecosystems are facing.

 Students will also hear from their peers who are involved in youth-run marine conservation projects.
 The workshops offered at the Summit will teach participants the skills necessary to build their own conservation projects.
 With these tools, youth will leave the Summit ready to take conservation action in their own communities.

 Be currently enrolled in grades 9–12

 Have an interest in conservation, environmental science/studies, or general science